 To support your literature review for your dissertation/project will need to find relevant authoritative sources.
 Depending on your topic, you may use a variety of sources including: company/market information; Government reports; reports by professional bodies; and peer reviewed journal articles.

 For the literature review of your dissertation/independent project you will need to focus on academic and authoritative sources such as peer review journal articles.
+Peer review journal articles have been evaluated by several researchers or subject specialists in the academic community prior to being accepted for publication.
+Journal articles contain either primary research or secondary research in the form of literature/narrative reviews.

 This page considers the best places to search for information, focusing on finding journal articles.